Three hikers scramble up a long rocky slope on Gardner Mtn

 Area: Lake Chelan – Sawtooth Wilderness

-Starting & Ending Point: Wolf Creek Trailhead (Left Fork of Wolf Creek Road #5005)
+Starting & Ending Point: Wolf Creek Trailhead at end of Wolf Creek Road #5005 (Elev.
+2950 feet)

 Way Points: Wolf Creek & North Fork Trail junction & Abernathy Trail junction & Hubbard Creek Trail junction & Lower Gardner Meadows (trail hike)